LiskArchive/lips/proposals/lip-update_block_schema_and_block_processing.md

 #### Validation

-The block assets is validated in the [static validation stage](#validation-stages-of-block-block-assets-and-block-header) as follows:
+The general structure of the block assets is checked in the [static validation stage](#block-processing-stages) as follows:

 - **Static validation**:
   - Check that each entry in the assets array has `moduleID` set to the ID of a module registered in the chain, while the `data` property has size at most equal to `MAX_ASSET_DATA_SIZE_BYTES`.